Suvi Koponen: Career

 She is signed with the model agencies Next (New York), Women Model Management (Milan and Paris), Premier (London), Paparazzi (Helsinki), Stockholmsgruppen Models 2pm management (Copenhagen) and IMM - International Model Management.

 In February 2008, MTV3 aired a documentary about her and Koponen said that she doesn't "care about weight things, but it's more important to me that I'm happy, and I feel good.
 What happens to my body is going to happen and people have to live with that, or I'll quit this job."
 Koponen also became the face of Blumarine again.

 Personal life

-It really annoys me that people think every model has an eating disorder, and every model is dumb.
-Most of the girls are naturally skinny, like me.
-I don't have to watch what I eat.
-I love eating!
-Especially ice-cream and salty snacks.

 Koponen has "5" tattooed in the middle of her back, both the number of people in her family and her lucky number.
 She also has the text "imported" tattooed under her chest, three lines on her left wrist and "Cat" on her right hand, which stands for her model friend, Catherine McNeil.

 To prepare for fashion week, she said, "I slept!
 A lot!
 It's just really important to get a lot of rest.
 I have to mentally prepare myself, too.
 I have to be like, 'Suvi, it's only a month.
 You'll be ok.'
 That really helps."

 Her favorite place is the Maldives, where she shot a British Vogue editorial.

 Koponen is married to model turned actor Tyler Riggs.
 She currently resides in Sherman Oaks, California.